Add as a preferred source on Google

 • Herbs and Spices – Fresh dill, garlic, dried mint, salt, and pepper combine to create savory, refreshing flavors.
 It’s technically optional, but we also like to include za’atar as a garnish to make this recipe ten times better than anything you’ll find in the store.

-How to Make High-Protein Feta Cucumber Sauce
+How to Make High-Protein Tzatziki with Cottage Cheese & Feta

 Whipping up your own sauces at home is a breeze with this easy process!
 Just combine everything together, and – voila! – it’s ready to elevate your dishes.
 Here’s what you need to do: